balakarthikeyan/notes/questions/oops.md

 ## What is Class and Objects in OOPS?

-Class
+`Class`
 In Object-Oriented Programming, a class is a blueprint that defines the functions and variables which are common to objects of a certain kind.

-Object
+`Object`
-In OOPS an object is a specimen of the class.
+In Object-Oriented Programming, an object is a specimen of the class.
 It is nothing but a component that consists of methods and properties which make the data useful and help users to determine the behavior of the class.

 ```php
 class Person{